Appeals Attorney in Torrance

 If you are seeking an appeal, contact a Los Angeles criminal defense attorney at The Law Offices of Decio Rangel Jr. to review your case.
-We are highly skilled criminal defenders that have successfully represented many clients in appellate court.
+We are highly skilled criminal defenders who have successfully represented many clients in appellate court.

-How We Help in the Appeals Process
+How We Help in the Appeals Process Secondary Title

-Often we ask the appellate courts to review legal rulings prior to trial.
+Often, we ask the appellate courts to review legal rulings prior to trial.
 We do this for two reasons.
 First, we do not want our clients to appeal a bad decision while in custody.
 Secondly, if we knock out evidence early, we are often in a stronger position to win the case outright.
 An appeal may occur after a guilty plea or admission of a probation violation.
 In these cases, we file a certificate of probable cause to review relevant legal issues after the plea.

 Handling Misdemeanor & Felony Appeals in LA